Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Abstract

 \section{Abstract}

-Aspect-Based Sentiment Analysis (ABSA) is fundamentally challenged by representation entanglement, where aspect semantics and sentiment polarities are often conflated in real-valued embedding spaces.
-Furthermore, standard contrastive learning suffers from false-negative collisions, severely degrading performance on high-frequency aspects.
-In this paper, we propose a novel framework featuring a Zero-Initialized Residual Complex Projection (ZRCP) and an Anti-collision Masked Angle Loss,inspired by quantum projection and entanglement ideas.
-Our approach projects textual features into a complex semantic space, systematically utilizing the \textit{phase} to disentangle sentiment polarities while allowing the \textit{amplitude} to encode the semantic intensity and lexical richness of subjective descriptions.
-To tackle the collision bottleneck, we introduce an anti-collision mask that elegantly preserves intra-polarity aspect cohesion while expanding the inter-polarity discriminative margin by over 50\%.
-Experimental results demonstrate that our framework achieves a state-of-the-art Macro-F1 score of 0.8851.
-Deep geometric analyses further reveal that explicitly penalizing the complex amplitude catastrophically over-regularizes subjective representations, proving that our unconstrained-amplitude and phase-driven objective is crucial for robust, fine-grained sentiment disentanglement.
+Aspect-Based Sentiment Analysis (ABSA) faces critical challenges due to representation entanglement and false-negative collisions in real-valued embedding spaces.
+In this paper, we propose a novel framework featuring a Zero-Initialized Residual Complex Projection (ZRCP) and an Anti-collision Masked Angle Loss.
+Our approach projects textual features into a complex semantic space, utilizing the phase to isolate sentiment polarities while regularizing the amplitude to ensure structural consistency within aspect categories.
+To mitigate this, we introduce an anti-collision mask that preserves intra-polarity aspect cohesion while \textbf{significantly expanding the discriminative margin between opposing polarities}.
+Experimental results on the ASAP dataset demonstrate that our framework achieves a state-of-the-art Macro-F1 score of 0.8923, outperforming robust baselines.